×

 Priority Bicycles is a unique brand from NYC that specializes in making versatile, low-maintenance, belt-drive bikes.
 The company was established in 2014 by Dave Weiner, who had a goal to offer high-quality, low-price two-wheelers.

 Priority now boasts a large selection of non-electric commuter, fitness, and lifestyle models, as well as a limited selection of e-bikes.
-Its bikes are popular for having internal gears, belts, and excellent accessories.
+Its bikes are popular for having a belt drive, internal gears, and excellent accessories.
 The e-bike models feature powerful mid-drive motors and seamlessly integrated high-capacity batteries.

 … or read our detailed review of Priority